Ahsan Chughtai sat on a gilded chair, wearing a garland and clutching a small water bottle as a group of businessmen paid their respects to him.

 Chughtai’s ties to influential members of the city’s Pakistani business and political community could now prove to be a liability for the mayor.

 Last month, Chughtai was fired from his advisor position.
-The year before, his home was raided by the FBI and the NYC Department of Investigation in conjunction with the city’s probe into corruption in the Adams administration, according to THE CITY
+This summer, his home was raided by the FBI and the NYC Department of Investigation in conjunction with the city’s probe into corruption in the Adams administration, according to the Daily News.

 Although it remains unclear why Chughtai was let go, his firing came weeks before Mohamed Bahi, senior liaison to the city’s Muslim community, was charged on Tuesday for witness tampering regarding a probe into the mayor’s connections to a prominent Uzbek developer.